-- Add red chili pepper flakes to the blend of seasonings if you’d like to add a slight bit of spice to your sauce.
+Pro Tip: Add red chili pepper flakes to the blend of seasonings if you’d like to add a slight bit of spice to your sauce.

 If cold heavy cream is added, it may separate.
 Room temperature cream incorporates much more easily with the other warm ingredients.

 Yes!
 Instead of 6.4 ounces of Parmesan cheese, use a combination of freshly grated Parmesan and Pecorino Romano cheeses.
 For the best-tasting sauce, use high-quality cheese and grate it yourself.
 Pre-shredded cheese doesn’t melt as well and isn’t a great option for Alfredo sauce.